 So far, I’ve colored two of the designs.
 It was both fun and soothing.
 I look forward to when my silly wrist gets better and I can pull out my colored pencils and work on some more of the great designs in the Paisley Designs Coloring Book.

 I colored both pages with a set of Crayola Colored pencils.
-I’ll talk more about what I think about the pencils in another post but I think they are the perfect blend of value and quality for budding colorists like myself.
+I did a review of Crayola Colored pencils in another post but I think they are the perfect blend of value and quality for budding colorists like myself.

 One thing I learned was to have a bit of scrap paper nearby to use for testing how the colors worked together.
 Was easy in my case since my darn printer ate the first piece of matte paper I tried copying the design onto – hopefully, your printer won’t be as hungry.